hobrien/hobrien.github.io/README.md

 ## Tools for RNAseq Analyses

 This is basically a list of resources that I have put together as a reference for my own research, but I'm publishing it here in case it might help others
+YOu can find a copy of my CV [here](https://github.com/hobrien/CurriculumVitae/blob/master/obrien_cv.pdf)

 ### Methods
 - [Review papers]({{ site.baseurl }}/Methods/Reviews)